jiachengxiong/ReactSeq/README.md

 More details related to generating E-SMILES can be found in [Usage_Example_of_E_SMILES.ipynb](https://github.com/jiachengxiong/E_Smiles/blob/main/Usage_Example_of_E_SMILES.ipynb)

 ## Acknowledgments
-Special thanks to GraphRetro (https://github.com/vsomnath/graphretro) for the code used in this project.
+Special thanks to [GraphRetro](https://github.com/vsomnath/graphretro) and [OpenNMT-py](https://github.com/OpenNMT/OpenNMT-py)for the code used in this project.